 The other geek toy I got, though, is what had Robert and I talking and got us onto the topic of technology and liberty.
 I got a Palm Treo 650 for Christmas from my wife.
 Now, for a computer tech geek, this is one of the ultimate in geek toys, in my opinion.
 Especially if you are into continous communication, network and data access.
-Aside from the normal, and very cool, PDA functions you can get in a Palm, the Treo is also a cell phone compatible with GSM/GPRS/EDGE cell networks (i.e. 2.5G and 3G cell networks).
-With a data connect plan from your cell provider, you can access the internet at somewhere around high end modem speeds.
+Aside from the normal, and very cool, PDA functions you can get in a Palm, the Treo is also a cell phone compatible with GSM/GPRS/EDGE cell networks (i.e. 3G and 5G cell networks).
+Aside from the fact that a lot of people still might not trust technology fully and wonder is 5G harmful or bad for the society, no one could really debate its benefits.
+With a data connect plan from your cell provider, you can access the internet at somewhere around high-end modem speeds.
+It can help make every activity across most devices faster and highly efficient.
 Then, with the addition of GoodLink, VersaMail or XpressMail (depending on your situation), you can get access to your personal and corporate email.
 On top of that, I discovered KMaps, a completely free open source geo-mapping tool for PDA’s using Google Maps.
 And much, much more, including instant messaging, calendard, universal address book capabilities, bluetooth connectivity, MP3 player ……. okay, I guess that gets the point across.

-Anyhow, the driving force in technology is really to accomplish a vision of access to any data that you need, at any time, from any where.
+Anyhow, the driving force in technology is really to accomplish a vision of access to any data that you need, at any time, from anywhere.
+Businesses are one of the things benefitting most by this new technology serge, whether they are big or small.
+There are now more companies than ever offering IT support (such as the IT Support Melbourne small business companies benefit from), that help businesses use the newest forms of technology and equipment they’re able to.
+This therefore helps businesses to be constantly growing and expanding with the times.
 We humans have been working towards that goal since the first set of grunts used for communication between our ancestors a million years ago.
 Once we have the data, we can turn it into knowledge.
 And that is what has allowed us to reach the point we are at today, on the verge of leaving our planet with enough humans to assure the survival of the race even if our planet were to die.
 Not that we will accomplish that in the next year, or even the next decade, but it isn’t that far off.
 The point of data and knowledge is survival, of course.
 But the survival we are talking about has changed significantly.
 For tens of thousands of years it was survival of the individual, the family, the local group.
 About 200 years ago that began to change dramatically.
 To the point where, today, the typical individual in an industrial nation doesn’t need to be concerned with individual survival, as a general rule.
 We have reached the point today where the focus of our data and knowledge is a whole different level of survival.
 And our drive for access to data has led us to the point where we are getting very close to the realization of any data, any time, any where.
 My Treo is one of those major steps towards it, as is the Internet, worldwide cell networks that carry data and so forth.

 The question is, from a perspective of individual liberty, is this good, or bad?
 There are a lot of truly negative things, things that governments, unscrupulous individuals, monopolistic companies, etc. can take advantage of and gain much more control over individuals.
 Databases that allow querying of information about individuals.
 Cell phones can be tracked within the cell network, which is why a cellular tower lease buyout is so lucrative for the seller; they are in high demand.
 Spy satellites can take pictures of individual humans.
 And on and on the list goes.
 It seems that every new technology enables new ways to control and monitor us.